EnTT

 I started developing EnTT

-for the wrong reason: my goal was to design an entity-component system to beat another well known open source solution both in terms of performance and possibly memory usage.
+for the wrong reason: my goal was to design an entity-component system to beat another well known open source library both in terms of performance and possibly memory usage.

 In the end, I did it, but it wasn't very satisfying.
 Actually it wasn't satisfying at all.
 The fastest and nothing more, fairly little indeed.
 When I realized it, I tried hard to keep intact the great performance of EnTT